Backbone81/membership/README.md

   keys are used for decryption.
 - Shutdown of the membership should send a faulty message to propagate the not existing member.
 - The number a gossip is gossiped needs to be dynamically adjusted to the size of the member cluster.
+- Look into the performance of the gossip message queue.
+The implementation was incorrect and was fixed with a conservative and slow approach.

 ### More Advanced Topics